-\mysub{Gradient-based Selection.} For samples that are \emph{not} selected through $\mathcal{P}_N$ and $\mathcal{P}_M$, and to avoid consuming extra resources of \iots, we further compute the gradients of classifier's last layer.
-The norm of these gradients gives us a useful hint about the sample's importance while requiring much less computations than computing all layers' gradients~\cite{katharopoulos2018not}.
-The last layers' norm at round $r$ is produced during training of the classifier by $g_r = \frac{\partial \ell_r}{\partial W_r}$, where $W_r$ is the weights of the classifier $C$'s last layer at round $r$.
+For samples that are \emph{not} selected through $\mathcal{P}_N$ and $\mathcal{P}_M$, and to avoid consuming extra resources of \iots, we can further compute the gradients of the classifier's last layer.
+The norm of these gradients gives us a useful hint about the sample's importance while requiring much less computation than computing all layers' gradients~\cite{katharopoulos2018not}.
+The last layer's norm at round $r$ is produced during training of the classifier by $g_r = \frac{\partial \ell_r}{\partial W_r}$, where $W_r$ is the weights of the classifier $C$'s last layer at round $r$.
 Following the same idea, we derive a CDF$^g$ for gradient norm values and build a queue to keep track of the computed norm of gradient values.
-Samples with larger gradient norms have larger impacts when updating model weights; thus, we keep these samples for further training on the complete model $M$ as $E$ might learn new ``features'' from them.
-Thus, the probability of selecting data to train on $M$ further at time $r+1$ is defined as:
+Samples with larger gradients have larger impacts on the model's weights; thus, we also keep these samples for training the entire model $M$ as $E$ might learn new ``features'' from them.
+Thus, the probability of adding a sample to $D_M$ at round $r+1$ is defined as: